Key Takeaways

 If you notice ants carrying their dead in or around your home, it’s a sign that an ant colony is nearby.
 While it may be interesting to observe their behavior, it could also indicate an ant infestation, which might lead to more serious issues like food contamination or structural damage.Tips for Managing an Ant Infestation

-- Seal entry points: Block any cracks, crevices, or holes that ants could use to enter your home.
+Seal entry points: Close off cracks, crevices, and holes to prevent ants from entering your home.

-- Remove attractants: Clean up food scraps, spills, and any water sources that might be attracting the ants.
+Remove attractants: Eliminate food crumbs, spills, and water sources that may be drawing ants inside.

 Myths vs. Facts: Ants Carrying Their Dead